Translate

 Voter Registration

 The deadline to register to vote for any election is 15 days before Election Day.
-For the 2024 election cycle, the voter registration deadline is October 21st, 2024.
+For the upcoming election cycle, the voter registration deadline is October 20th, 2025.

 To find out if you are currently registered to vote, visit Check Status of Your Voter Registration.